-In addition, our teeth and nails look nothing like those of carnivores, herbivores and omnivores.
-Carnivores have fangs that can bite their prey and eat it raw, as well as the claws to hunt and disable.
+In addition, our teeth and nails look nothing like those of carnivores, herbivores, and omnivores.
+Carnivores have fangs that can bite their prey and eat it raw, as well as claws to hunt and disable.

 Herbivores, like cows, usually have two sets of teeth that enable more efficient grinding of cellulose that aids in optimal digestion.
 In addition, herbivores usually have two stomachs that process digestion-heavy greens like grass and are known to graze for their food source.